Monday Club on International Women's Day with Margot Wallström speaking on Gender Equality through Foreign Policy

 This will be a Zoom event on Monday 8 March at 7 pm AEST, 4 pm in Perth and 9 am in Sweden.
 Please join us for this special event for International Women’s Day.

 Margot Wallström was Sweden’s Deputy Prime Minister and Foreign Affairs Minister from 2014 to 2019 in the Stefan Löfven Government.
 She made headlines globally as Sweden became the first country in the world to formally adopt a feminist foreign policy.
 During her time in office she developed a worldwide reputation as a leading advocate of gender equality and human rights.
-Margot Wallström will join us from Sweden and facilitated from Perth by Adil Cader, HKSEE 2020, currently the Harvard Kennedy School Alumni Ambassador for Western Australia.
+Margot Wallström will join us from Sweden.
+The event will be facilitated from Perth by Adil Cader, HKSEE 2020, currently the Harvard Kennedy School Alumni Ambassador for Western Australia.

 Margot Wallström was elected as a Member of the Swedish Parliament in 1979.
 From 1988 to 1998 she was successively Minister for Youth, Local Authorities and Consumer Affairs, Minister for Culture and Minister for Social Affairs.
 She returned to European politics in 1999 where she successively served as European Commissioner for the Environment, European Commissioner for Institutional Relations and Communication Strategy and the first Vice President of the European Commission.